-- (d) Each health care facility shall designate a senior manager responsible for the development and support of an in-house crisis response team for employee-victims of workplace violence.
-Said team shall implement an assaulted staff action program that includes, but is not limited to, group crisis interventions, individual crisis counseling, staff victims' support groups, employee victims' family crisis intervention, peer-help or professional referrals. - (e) The commissioner of public health shall adopt rules and regulations necessary to implement the purposes of this act.
-The rules and regulations shall include such guidelines as the commissioner deems appropriate regarding workplace violence prevention programs required pursuant to this act, and related reporting and monitoring systems and employee training. - SECTION 2.
-Section 13I of chapter 265 of the General Laws as appearing in the 2016 provider is in the course of employment at the time of such assault or assault and battery, shall be punished by imprisonment in state prison for not more than five years or imprisonment in a jail or house of correction for not less than 90 days nor more than 2 and one-half years or by a fine of not less than \$5,000 nor more than \$5,000, or any combination of said fines and imprisonment.
+(d) Each health care facility shall designate a senior manager responsible for the development and support of an in-house crisis response team for employee-victims of workplace violence.
+Said team shall implement an assaulted staff action program that includes, but is not limited to, group crisis interventions, individual crisis counseling, staff victims' support groups, employee victims' family crisis intervention, peer-help or professional referrals.

+(e) The commissioner of public health shall adopt rules and regulations necessary to implement the purposes of this act.
+The rules and regulations shall include such guidelines as the commissioner deems appropriate regarding workplace violence prevention programs required pursuant to this act, and related reporting and monitoring systems and employee training.

+(f) Each health care facility shall report every six months all incidents of assault and assault and battery under this section and section 13I of chapter 265 to the department of public health and the office of the district attorney.
+The department shall make an annual public report using aggregated statewide data of reported incidents of assault and assault and battery under this section and section 13I of chapter 265.

-Official Edition, is hereby amended by replacing the entire section with the following language:-
+55 SECTION 2.
+Section 13I of chapter 265 of the General Laws, as so appearing, is hereby 56 amended by replacing the entire section with the following language:-